VISION

 Persistence.
 We are committed to the people and communities of Southeast Baltimore and to programs with sustainable, long-term, and measurable impact.

 Equity.
-We engage communities in a way that means better outcomes for all residents in economically, ethnically and racially diverse communities.
+We engage communities in a way that means better outcomes for all residents in economically, ethnically, and racially diverse communities.

 OUR STORY